hauler-dev/hauler-docs/README.md

 ## Publishing Content

 This docs site is served using github-pages.
-There is an [action](.github/workflows/deploy.yml) that will trigger upon commit to the `main` branch and deploy the new build to https://rancherfederal.github.io/hauler-docs.
+There is an [action](.github/workflows/deploy.yml) that will trigger upon commit to the `main` branch and deploy the new build to https://hauler.dev (https://rancherfederal.github.io/hauler-docs).

 ## Contributing

-- Fork this repository
+- Fork this Repository
-- Make your changes
+- Make your Changes
-- Commit changes and reference the Issue
+- Commit changes and Reference the Issue
-- Submit Pull Request with changes
+- Submit Pull Request with Changes